Bike Ride: Patacancha to Ollantaytambo

 * Please note that due too religious practices of the community of Patacancha, we do not offer this trip on Sunday.

 The cost of this trip is $79 per person for the bike tour, or $109 for the full day trip that includes the Awamaki community visit and weaving workshop.
 We leave at 9am and return approx 3pm, depending on the speed that you bike, length of photo stops, etc. Minimum three people, discounts available for groups of more than 5 people.
 Two person price is $99 per person.
-Trip includes all transportation in private vehicles, quality mountain bike and equipment as noted in the itinerary, box lunch, and bilingual guide.
+Trip includes all transportation in private vehicles, quality mountain bike, gloves and helmet, box lunch, and bilingual guide.
 The Awamaki extension includes everything as detailed above.